nikic/PHP-Parser/doc/2_Usage_of_basic_components.markdown

 Every node has a (possibly zero) number of subnodes.
 You can access subnodes by writing `$node->subNodeName`.
 The `Stmt\Echo_` node has only one subnode `exprs`.
 So in order to access it in the above example you would write `$stmts[0]->exprs`.
-If you wanted to access name of the function call, you would write `$stmts[0]->exprs[1]->name`.
+If you wanted to access the name of the function call, you would write `$stmts[0]->exprs[1]->name`.

 All nodes also define a `getType()` method that returns the node type.
 The type is the class name